cisagov/ScubaGoggles/docs/installation/DownloadAndInstall.md

 # Getting started

 > [!IMPORTANT]
-> Use of this tool requires access to an internet browser for initial setup and to view the html report output.
+> Use of this tool requires access to an internet browser for initial setup
+> and to view the html report output.

 Setting up to run ScubaGoggles for the first time involves the following steps:

 1. Install [Python 3](https://www.python.org/) on your system.
 2. (Optional) Create and activate a Python virtual environment.
 3. Install ScubaGoggles and dependencies into the Python environment.
-4. Run ScubaGoggles setup to specify the output directory, the location of the OPA executable, and the credentials file.
-5. Download the Open Policy Agent (OPA) executable.
+4. Run `scubagoggles setup` to specify the output directory, the location of the OPA executable, and the credentials file.
+By default, the setup will download the Open Policy Agent (OPA) executable.
-6. Create a Google OAuth credential file, unless you'll be using a Google service account.
+5. Create a Google OAuth credential file, unless you'll be using a Google service account.

 ## Install Python 3